-For many gym-goers, most days look pretty identical: wake up, go to work, hit the gym and repeat.
-Not a bad daily routine.
+For many gym-goers, most days look pretty identical: wake up, go to work, hit the gym, repeat.
+Not a bad routine.

-And considering the gym is a daily activity for so many people, it's not surprising if you've considered opening one of your own.
-Or if you've at least wondered how many of these facilities exist across the country (or the world).
+Considering the gym is a daily activity for many people, it's not surprising if you've considered opening one of your own — or if you've simply wondered how many of these facilities exist across the country (or the world).
 Plus, how has the COVID-19 pandemic affected the fitness industry?

 Global Gym Facilities